Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Deep seat suited to lounging
+Deep seat fits lounging

 Pocket springs add lasting support